yext/answers-search-ui/README.md

   pinFirstAndLastPage: false,
   // Display double-arrows allowing users to jump to the first and last page of results.
   showFirstAndLastButton: true,
   // DEPRECATED.
 Display a double arrow allowing users to jump to the first page of results.
+Defaults to showFirstAndLastButton's value.
   showFirst: false,
   // DEPRECATED.
 Display a double arrow allowing users to jump to the last page of results.
+Defaults to showFirstAndLastButton's value.
   showLast: false,
   // Label for a page of results
   pageLabel: 'Page'